SHAOLIN CLASSES:

 What is the Difference between Kungfu and Tai Chi?

-Kungfu is considered an external style and tai chi an internal style.
-Tai Chi moves at a slow meditative pace and focuses on the mind and body and inner energy referred to as 'qi' (chi).
-Tai Chi is known as the 'ultimate boxing' and is practiced for several reasons, depending on the individual.
-Not only does Tai Chi teach theories, applications, and body mechanics, it has also been known to develop coordination, strengthen the body, improve energy levels, improve eating and sleeping habits, reduce joint and back pain, and much more health improvements are attributed to consistent Tai Chi training.
-When training the Tai Chi forms, the mind and bocy is relaxed, the joints are slowly moving and the vital organs are being massaged with each movement, overall improving and balancing the body and mind for optimal health.
+Kungfu is considered an external style and Tai Chi an internal style.
+Tai Chi moves at a slow meditative pace and focuses on the mind and body and inner energy referred to as ‘qi’ (chi).
+Tai Chi is known as the ‘ultimate boxing’ and is practiced for several reasons, depending on the individual.
+Not only does Tai Chi teach theories, applications, and body mechanics, it has also been known to develop coordination, strengthen the body, improve energy levels, improve eating and sleeping habits, reduce joint and back pain, and much more health improvements.
+When training the Tai Chi forms, the mind and body is relaxed, the joints are slowly moving and the vital organs are being massaged with each movement, improving and balancing the body and mind for optimal overall health.

 Back to top